Oemd/PascalCoin/README.md

     - "senders" : ARRAY of objects - When is a transaction, this array contains each sender
       - "account" : Sending Account
       - "n_operation"
-      - "amount" : PASCURRENCY - In negative value, due it's outgoing from "account"
+      - "amount" : VENOMCURRENCY - In negative value, due it's outgoing from "account"
       - "payload" : HEXASTRING
     - "receivers" : ARRAY of objects - When is a transaction, this array contains each receiver
       - "account" : Receiving Account
-      - "amount" : PASCURRENCY - In positive value, due it's incoming from a sender to "account"
+      - "amount" : VENOMCURRENCY - In positive value, due it's incoming from a sender to "account"
       - "payload" : HEXASTRING
     - "changers" : ARRAY of objects - When accounts changed state
       - "account" : changing Account